arijitdasgupta/Dotfiles/README.md

 # Dotfiles

-I am Arijit Dasgupta, and these are my Dotfiles.
+These are my Dotfiles.
+Most of these I copied from somewhere else.

+## Prerequisites

+### Components
+- Install powerline patched fonts.

+### Programs
+zsh
+nvim
+tmux
+starship
+kitty (if applicable)

 ## Initial steps
-- Install powerline patched fonts.
 - After starting tmux first time, make sure to press `prefix + I` to install stuff.

-## TODO
-- [ ] Move ZSH in the config system
+- The rest do work by itself, I would think.